VMware to Azure disaster recovery architecture - Classic

-This article describes the architecture and processes used when you replicate, fail over, and recover VMware virtual machines (VMs) between an on-premises VMware site and Azure by using Azure Site Recovery.
+This article describes the architecture and processes used when you deploy disaster recovery replication, failover, and recovery of VMware virtual machines (VMs) between an on-premises VMware site and Azure using the Azure Site Recovery service - Classic.

-The following table and graphic provide a high-level view of the components used for VMware replication to Azure.
+The following table and graphic provide a high-level view of the components used for VMware VMs/Physical machines disaster recovery to Azure.

 |Configuration server machine||A single on-premises machine.
 We recommend that you run it as a VMware VM that can be deployed from a downloaded OVF template.